Dustin Pedroia: Major league awards

-Having last played in MLB in 2019, Pedroia will be eligible to appear on the ballot for the National Baseball Hall of Fame class of 2025, expected to be distributed to BBWAA voters in late 2024.
+Having last played in MLB in 2019, Pedroia was eligible to appear on the ballot for the National Baseball Hall of Fame class of 2025.
+He finished 14th in the voting, receiving 47 votes, short of the 296 needed for election.

 Personal life

 Pedroia has garnered multiple nicknames during his time in Boston, including Pedey, the Laser Show, and the Muddy Chicken.
 His family is of Swiss Italian and Portuguese heritage.
 The Red Sox officially lists Pedroia at 5 ft 9 in, but he said he is 5 ft 7 in in 2016.
 Pedroia has expressed an interest in Bigfoot, including tweeting about the show Finding Bigfoot from his Twitter account.
 Pedroia enjoys playing the game cribbage; he and former manager Terry Francona used to play together.
 Pedroia is a fan of the NBA's Sacramento Kings, and the NFL's San Francisco 49ers.

 On January 9, 2009, Pedroia was named as the cover athlete of the baseball video game MLB 09: The Show, and appeared in several commercials for the game.

 In August 2009, Pedroia's wife, Kelli, gave birth to the couple's first child, a son.

 In September 2012, Pedroia's wife Kelli had a second son.

 In June 2014, the couple had their third son.
 They owned a home in Chestnut Hill, Massachusetts, but sold it in 2020.
 They reside in Chandler, Arizona.
-Pedroia is the nephew of Carolina Panthers defensive coordinator Phil Snow.
+Pedroia is the nephew of Nebraska football associate head coach Phil Snow.

-In a 2009 interview given to Boston magazine, Pedroia criticized his home town of Woodland, California, calling it a "dump" and a city that never embraced him.
+In a 2009 interview given to Boston magazine, Pedroia criticized his hometown of Woodland, California, calling it a "dump" and a city that never embraced him.
 This generated backlash from his hometown and his family received death threats.
 Pedroia later clarified his comments saying he was only joking and his comments were taken out of context.
 The original article's author, however, insisted that his use of the comment was not misleading.
 His transcript of the interview quoted Pedroia as saying "It's a dump.
 You can quote me on that.
 I don't give a shit."

 Pedroia has authored an autobiography, and a children's book about Red Sox mascot Wally the Green Monster as a continuation of a series started by Jerry Remy: